HomerJohnston/BangoScripts/README.md

 - One pressure-plate trigger controlling the first door.
 This contains an overlap collider box and two Bango Script components (Activate/Deactivate).
 The Activate script runs on BeginOverlap, and vice versa.
 - Two simple sphere collider triggers, the first turning on the hallway lights and the second opening the last door.
 These contain an overlap sphere and a Bango Script component.
 The script component is ran on the trigger's BeginOverlap event.
 The trigger is coded to self-destruct, to prevent repeat activations.

 The trigger actors are NOT related to Bango Scripts.
-Your game needs to supply its own reusable trigger classes.
+You will need to supply your own reusable trigger classes.
+More info in the wiki.

 &nbsp;